Outlander at Hopetoun

-Due to the remote location we ask visitors to adhere to the follow guidelines:
+Due to the remote location we ask visitors to adhere to the following guidelines:

-- Midhope Castle in not a visitor attraction therefore has no surrounding amenities or facilities ie/ toilets, catering facility
+- Midhope Castle in not a visitor attraction therefore has no surrounding amenities or facilities ie/ toilets or catering.

 - Please be aware that vehicle passes cannot be guaranteed.
 Access is often restricted for safety reasons due to farming works, pheasant shooting or large events taking place on the surrounding Estate.
 Before making your way to the shop for a pass please check the list of restricted dates on the left hand side of this page (at the bottom on mobile version).

 - The castle is located on a working farm.
-The track in uneven and there is a steep hill down to the castle.
+The track in uneven and there is a hill to the castle.
 The castle is short walk from the car park area.

 - Parking is only permitted in the designated visitor parking area.

-- Only Estate vehicles and local residents have permission pass through to the castle area.
+- Only Estate vehicles and local residents have permission to pass through to the castle area.